I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with

 But where to start?
 Candy wasn’t sure but she’d figure it out.

 During one of the weekly volleyball games hosted by the church, Candy noticed Allan.
-It wasn’t like they didn’t know another; their daughters were friends, Candy considered his wife a friend.
+It wasn’t like they didn’t know each other; their daughters were friends, Candy considered his wife a friend.
 She’d just never noticed Allan “that way” before.

-Following a couple of weeks of flirting, Candy got straight to the point: she asked Allan if he’d be interested in having an affair.
-No strings attached, no “I love yous,” or plans of divorcing their spouses.
+Following a couple weeks of flirting, Candy got straight to the point: she asked Allan if he’d be interested in having an affair.
+No strings attached, no “I love yous,” no plans of divorcing their spouses.
 Just plain old sex from time to time.

 Although Allan may have been stunned at first, it didn’t take him long to agree.
 Candy and Allan began sneaking away for lunchtime rendezvous at some of Dallas’ less than desirable motels.

 Candy was passionate about the weekly gatherings.
 She felt more alive than she ever had.
 Each day they planned to meet, she lovingly prepared a delicious lunch and made sure her lingerie was clean and pressed.

 What was so wrong felt so good!

 For the next few months, her affair was all Candy could think about.
 She even got brave enough to confide in a few friends—without naming names, of course.

 Then Candy suddenly realized that it just wasn’t as thrilling anymore.
 It had lost its spark and she was ready to find a new lover to reignite the flame.

 Candy and Allan mutually agreed to end their affair.